Skip to content

 sh

-npm run db rollback 3
+npm run db down 3

-npm run db rollback all
+npm run db down all

 redo